 Zero To One – Peter Thiel

-I do not think Thiel would be an especially likable guy in person.
-That does not stop him from being possibly one of the most brilliant persons in the world right now.
-I don’t even agree with half of what’s in Zero To One, but it’s a brilliant book on entrepreneurship and business nonetheless.
+I am not sure Thiel would be an especially easy guy to get along with in person, but that does not stop him from being possibly one of the most brilliant persons in the world right now.
+This is a brilliant book on entrepreneurship and business nonetheless.